Reconfigurable Intelligent Surface-assisted Multi-UAV Networks: Efficient Resource Allocation with Deep Reinforcement Learning: Introduction

-With the popularity of the internet-of-things (IoT) and 5G network, the optimisation is required high accuracy with a fast processing time.
-The deep reinforcement learning (DRL) algorithms have emerged as a technology for an embedded optimisation and instant decision-making model in wireless networks.
-The DRL methods have been used for device-to-device (D2D) communication \cite{Khoi:19:Access, KK:19:Access}, UAV-assisted networks \cite{Khoi:20:Access}, the IRS-assisted communications.
+Deep reinforcement learning (DRL) algorithms have emerged as a powerful method for an embedded optimisation and instant decision-making model in wireless networks.
+The DRL methods have been used for device-to-device (D2D) communication \cite{Khoi:19:Access, KK:19:Access}, UAV-assisted networks \cite{Khoi:20:Access}, and RIS-assisted wireless networks \cite{KF:20:WCL}.
 The neural networks are trained in the offline phase and then deployed in the terminal devices or controllers.
 Thus, the proper actions can be chosen in milliseconds or instant in a centralised and decentralised manner.

-\subsection{Related works}
+\subsection{Related Works}

 The high-flying altitude of the UAV helps the wireless networks improve the coverage and transmit signal \cite{LN:19:SPAWC, CZ:18:WCL, Khoi:20:Access, YZ:17:WC}.
-In \cite{LN:19:SPAWC}, multi-UAV were deployed in a disaster area for efficiently supporting the users.
+In \cite{LN:19:SPAWC}, multiple UAVs were deployed in a disaster area for efficiently supporting the users.
 The K-means algorithm was proposed for the deployment mission, while the Block Coordinate Descent (BCD) procedure was used for maximising the worst end-to-end sum-rate.
 In \cite{CZ:18:WCL}, the authors used the UAV as a mobile data collector.
-The optimised UAV's flying path and the wake-up scheduling at the sensor nodes helped reduce the energy consumption in both the UAV and the sensors.
-The authors in \cite{Khoi:20:Access} considered the UAV as an energy provider for the non-fixed power source devices to assist communications in device-to-device (D2D) networks.
+The optimised UAV's flying path and the wake-up scheduling at the sensor nodes helped to reduce the energy consumption in both the UAV and the sensors.
+The authors in \cite{Khoi:20:Access} considered the UAV as an energy provider for the non-fixed power source devices to assist communications in D2D networks.
 In \cite{YZ:17:WC}, the UAV's trajectory was optimised to maximise the energy efficiency (EE) in an unconstrained condition and circular trajectory.